Amulet-Team/Amulet-NBT/README.md

 `pip install -e .[dev]`

 This will build the library in-place and expose it to python.
-Since this code is compiled you will need to run it again each time you change cython code.
+Since this code is compiled you will need to run it again each time you change cython or C++ code.

 ## Links
 - Documentation - https://amulet-nbt.readthedocs.io